jxwleong/jtag-boundary-scan/README.md

 ### 3. SAMPLE/PRELOAD
 This instruction is required by IEEE Standard 1149.1.
 This instruction connect `TDI` and `TDO` through the `Boundary scan register`.
-This instruction allows user to take a snapshot of the system I/O pins witout affecting the functionality `System logic`.
+Thus, SAMPLE/PRELOAD instruction allows user to take a snapshot of the system I/O pins witout affecting the functionality `System logic`.

 ![Boundary Scan Register Sample/Preload](https://i.ibb.co/YDsHXfp/ezgif-com-gif-maker-1.gif)